Gregification/apache-works/README.md

 - to quit run ```.\run_phpApache.ps1 -stop``` or stop the containers manualy
+- ALTERNATIVE pgsql setup: the ```pgsql_dirty.tar``` file ([stored in a google drive since too large(.7gb) for casual upload](https://drive.google.com/drive/folders/1m2hxDKJHhBzIbTAJeKPh1kAFdB16_mnZ?usp=sharing)) is a .tar of a working postgresql db container saved as a iamge, then a container. use docker to create a image then container with it and make sure the name matches whats in the ```[string]$dbContainer = 'aphpsql'``` paramater in the powershell launch script aka. [run_phpApache.ps1 : around line#20](https://github.com/Gregification/htmlfiddle/blob/main/run_phpApache.ps1)
 ---
 <!-- ## noteable
 - there is no api. its just a bunch of POST calls back and forth. planning to switch over to one eventually -->